Program overview

 Program Structure

-The Bachelor of Health Sciences – Workplace Health and Wellness program spans 8 semesters, providing a comprehensive educational experience.
-The program is structured to include:
+The Bachelor of Health Sciences - Workplace Health and Wellness program spans 8 semesters.
+This structure is designed to provide a comprehensive education while allowing flexibility for students.
+Key features of the program include:

 Featured Experiences